restorecommerce/chassis-srv/command-interface.md

 The following system commands are implemented:

 - check (microservice health check)
-- restore (re-process [Apache Kafka](https://kafka.apache.org/) event messages to restore system data and state)
+- restore (re-process [Apache Kafka](https://kafka.apache.org/) event messages to restore system data)
 - reset (reset system data and state)
 - version (return runtime version information)

 Unimplemented:
-- reconfigure (reload configurations)
+- reconfigure (reload configurations for one or more microservices)

 Note that the provided implementation's commands can be extended or even overriden when it is partially or totally incompatible with a service's context.
 It is also straightforward to include new commands by extending the given [CommandInterface](src/command-interface/index.ts) class.